+this paper is doing."-Willie Condray, Texas.
 "Here are two renewals to the OPA.
-We enjoy every issue." --- W. W. Bates, Texas.
+We enjoy every issue." -W. W. Bates, Texas.

 "Thanks for the sample copies of the OPA.
 I keep my samples right on the stand while preaching, and at the close of my sermons, many times make mention of the good in subscribing for the paper.
 I tell my brethren that the OPA is the only paper I endorse.
 Pray for me that I may hold out to continue the fight." -John L. Reynolds, Arkansas.